-Robyn Stark (Nee Middleton) has been working with horses and riders of all backgrounds and abilities for the past 18 years.
+Robyn Stark (Nee Middleton) has been working with horses and riders of all backgrounds and abilities for the past 21 years.
+She believes that any horse can have a go at dressage and enjoy schooling if asked in the right way.
 She loves her work and finds great pleasure in seeing the horse and rider partnerships she trains improve and have fun.
-Robyn loves competing but has recently been taking a break from it to concentrate on her family.
-She believes that any horse can have a go at dressage and enjoy schooling if asked in the right way.
+Robyn has enjoyed and had success competing nationally and internationally.
+In recent years she has been taking a break from serious competition to spend more time with her family.

 "All horses can benefit from regular dressage training.
 It is like Pilates for horses.
 If progressed slowly and carefully it builds strength and flexibility which improves the horse's overall well being."

-Robyn works mainly with adults but is also a fully accredited Pony Club coach and regularly trains teenage Pony Club members.
+Robyn works with people of all ages and is also a fully accredited Pony Club coach regularly training Pony Club members.
 She is DBS checked, holds a first aid certificate, has attended a safeguarding course and is fully insured.